zhao201730685110/ICp-banking-microservices/README.md

 2. Jenkins built the Docker image from the Docker file described before.
 It has been called **cluster68.icp:8500/codepatterns/code-pattern-icp-banking-microservices** and tagged *lastest*.
 3. Jenkins connected to ICp and then deployed the Docker image to its Docker image repository.

-As a result, the banking application is now ready to be instantiated from the ICp catalog.

 > NOTE: If you are practicing this pattern during an IBM event like SHARE or Think, you are authorized to practice this deployment.
 Otherwise, go to the next step:**
 >
 > 4. Copy and Paste this URL into your browser address bar : `http://URL_CICD_SEREVER/deploy/GITHUB_USERNAME`